-Arcana Auth SDK provides user authentication and blockchain signing functionality via the embedded Web3 wallet - the Arcana wallet.
-The Arcana wallet works in the context of the application and allows authenticated users to add and configure any EVM-compatible network or switch between the configured networks.
+Arcana Auth SDK provides user authentication and blockchain signing functionality via the embedded, non-custodial Web3 wallet - the Arcana wallet.

 Network Switching Behavior